 Change the Token Signing Certificate in ADFS Server

-We must have different SSL certificates for “ADFS communication certificate”, “ADFS token signing certificate”.
-We have to disable the AD FS automatic certificate rollover feature to add a token signing certificate.
+We must have different SSL certificates for the “ADFS communication certificate”, “ADFS token signing certificate”.
+To add a token signing certificate, we have to disable the AD FS automatic certificate rollover feature.
 Open PowerShell on the Federation Server (VSrvFs) and run the following command:

 Set-ADFSProperties -AutocertificateRollover $false

 Now, from the ADFS console Service >> Certificates >> Add Token-Signing Certificate >> You’ll be prompted with a menu to choose a certificate >> Select the “TokenSigning.crescent.com” certificate and mark it as primary.